 Found 09 Nov 2011

-On 10 Dec 1943, this aircraft was on a rescue mission when it was attacked by Japanese Zero fighter aircraft.
+On 10 Dec 1943, this aircraft was on a rescue mission over Burma when it was attacked by Japanese Zero fighter aircraft.
 The B-25 tried to escape by flying westerly into India, but was pursued by the Zeros.
 The right engine caught fire after the main attack was over.
-The crew feathered the prop, and as they did that, the Zero that had been trailing them pulled up from the 7 o’clock position and shot out their left engine, setting the aircraft afire.
-Nobody at the time except co-pilot Lt.
-James Spain had their parachute fastened on.
+The crew feathered the propeller, and as they did that, a Zero that had been pursuing them, pulled up from the 7 o’clock position and shot out their left engine, setting the aircraft afire.
 The pilot, Capt.
 John Porter, gave the order to bailout.
+Only the co-pilot, Lt.
+James Spain, had his parachute fastened on when the bailout order was given.
 Lt.
-Spain’s clothes got hung up while he tried to exit the aircraft through the top hatch, and he was freed by Capt.
+Spain’s clothes got caught while he was trying to exit the overhead hatch in the cockpit and he was freed by Capt.
 Porter pushing him out.
-When Lt.
-Spain left the aircraft, it was entirely in flames by the time Lt.
+The aircraft was entirely in flames by the time Lt.
 Spain exited.
 The aircraft had crashed and exploded by the time Lt.
 Spain pulled his parachute ripcord moments later.
 No other crew members survived.
 Dead: 5.

 - Pilot: Capt.
 John L. Porter